aau-claaudia/hpc/docs/terms-and-conditions.md

 ---

 ## 6. Prohibited Usage and Consequences
-HPC RESOURCES may not, under any circumstances, be used for any purpose outside the scope of student or staff research, teaching or administrative functions.
+HPC RESOURCES may not, under any circumstances, be used for any purpose outside the scope of staff research, teaching or administrative functions.
 Any misuse of the HPC RESOURCES will result in an immediate and permanent ban of the use of any HPC RESOURCES.
 Criminal or unlawful activity will be reported to the appropriate authorities.

 ---